jyodroid/python_training/Readme.md

 + Run tests ins a project `python manage.py test <project name>`
 + See [django-admin and manage.py] documentation
 + Write modules as [python packages]
++ Read [Django installation] guide from documentation
++ Files like images, JavaScript, or CSS are considered as static files.
+  + Using `{% load static %}` will allows use a static file on Django but between static files the should refer each other in relative way
+  + References on static files within Django see [the static files howto], [the staticfiles reference], [Deploying static files]
++ finding django installation route `python -c "import django; print(django.__path__)"`

 ##### [Django rest_framework]